The Transnational Learning Journeys represent the core of LCA4Regions.

-LCA4Regions is expected to contribute to a more effective implementation of environmental policy instruments by the application of Life Cycle Methodologies.
-Currently many individual policies are implemented in isolation of others.
-Thus, the project is focused on expanding the use of life cycle methods as a holistic approach when conceiving and implementing public policies related to the environment protection and resource efficiency.
+LCA4Regions is expected to contribute to the more effective implementation of environmental policy instruments by the application of Life Cycle Methodologies.
+Currently, many individual policies are implemented in isolation of others.

 Each project region has its own characteristics, methods of design and implementation of policies.
 Nevertheless, all of them face a common challenge: the adoption of a more efficient use of natural resources to reduce the non-desirable secondary effects (spill-overs) that generate negative economic and environmental impacts